RULES OF PROCEDURE

 *l.61 Petition and Notice.
 A special meeting of the County Board of Commissioners shall be held only when a written request from at least one third of the members of the County Board of Commissioners is provided to the county clerk.
 The written request of the special meeting must specify the time, date, place and purpose of the special meeting.
-Upon receipt of this request, the clerk shall give notice to each of the Commissioners within 24 hours in one of the manners provided as follows: via a confirmed facsimile transmission to the commissioners residence, personal delivery of the notice of the special meeting to the commissioner or leaving the notice of the special meeting at the residence of the Commissioner.
+Upon receipt of this request, the clerk shall give notice to each of the Commissioners within 24 hours in one of the manners provided as follows: via a confirmed email or confirmed phone text, personal delivery of the notice of the special meeting to the commissioner or leaving the notice of the special meeting at the residence of the Commissioner.

 *1.62 Emergency.
 Nothing in this section shall bar a public body from

 meeting in emergency session in the event of a severe and imminent threat to the health, safety, or welfare of the public when 2/3rds of the members serving on the body decide that delay would be detrimental to efforts to lessen or respond to the threat.

 *1.7 Public Notice of Meetings.
 The Clerk of the Board of Commissioners each year shall give public notice of the regular schedule of time and place in one or more newspapers circulated in the County by informing the electronic news media in the County, and by posting the schedule in several conspicuous places in the County Building within ten days after the first meeting in each calendar year (P.A.
 267).
 Public Notice of special or rescheduled meetings, and reconvening of meetings which have been adjourned or recessed for more than 36 hours “at the call of the chair” and not to “a time certain” shall be given by informing the news media in the County and posting notice in the Courthouse at least 18 hours prior to the time of such a meeting.

 1.8 Public Meetings.
 The Board of County Commissioners shall sit with open doors, and all persons may attend its meetings.